SlamminPig/rblxgames/README.md

 # rblxgames

-A collection of public scripts I've made for various roblox games.
-Synapse X.
+A collection of public scripts I've made for various roblox games using Synapse X.